Festa dei frutti dimenticati: Discover the forgotten fruits in Casola Valsenio

 Related post

-• Italy food market roma testaccio
+• Italy food markets

 • Scaccomatto orti bologna

 I met Scaccomatto when Rick Stein was in Bologna.
-The British chef was looking for cuisine with ideas, quality and passion (especially fish).Mario Ferrara's restaurant is not only one of my best fish restaurants in Bologna, but one of those places that you will remember forever.
+The British chef was looking for cuisine with ideas, quality and passion (especially fish).Mario Ferrara's restaurant is not only one of my best fish restaurants in Bologna but one of those places that you will remember forever.

 • Aged Parmigiano reggiano cheese